ahmadabdalla/Modules/docs/wiki/The CI environment - Token replacement.md

 The solution comes with one predefined local token `namePrefix`.
 This token is leveraged in most of the parameter & test files for deployments.
 It allows using a consistent naming prefix that is applied to all resources being tested.
 There are two ways this token can be set and one will take precedence over the other:

-1. By updating the value of `token_namePrefix` in the [settings.yml](https://github.com/Azure/ResourceModules/blob/main/settings.yml), which then becomes `namePrefix` when the pipelines run.
+1. By updating the value of `localToken_namePrefix` in the [settings.yml](https://github.com/Azure/ResourceModules/blob/main/settings.yml), which then becomes `namePrefix` when the pipelines run.

 1. Creating a GitHub Secret / ADO variable called `TOKEN_NAMEPREFIX`, which then becomes `namePrefix` when the pipelines run.
 If created as a secret or ADO variable, it will take precedence over the one defined in the [settings.yml](https://github.com/Azure/ResourceModules/blob/main/settings.yml).